msft-mirror-aosp/platform.external.autotest/client/site_tests/power_LoadTest/README.md

 ### Via cros_sdk & autotest

-If you are interested in running `power_LoadTest` on a ChromeOS system, you will need a Chromium OS test image that can be built by following [Build your own Chromium image][3] instruction with `./build_image --board=${BOARD} test` command.
+If you are interested in running `power_LoadTest` on a ChromeOS system, you will need a ChromiumOS test image that can be built by following [Build your own Chromium image][3] instruction with `./build_image --board=${BOARD} test` command.
 After the test image is built, you can follow the [Installing Chromium OS on your device][4] instruction to install the test image to your DUT.